opengeospatial/geoparquet/format-specs/geoparquet.md

 * [Examples](../examples/)
 * [JSON Schema](schema.json)

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Version

 This is version 0.5.0-dev of the GeoParquet specification.

 ## Geometry columns

-Geometry columns are stored using the `BYTE_ARRAY` parquet type.
-They are encoded as [WKB](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary).
+Geometry columns MUST be stored using the `BYTE_ARRAY` parquet type.
+They MUST be encoded as [WKB](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary).
 See the [encoding](#encoding) section below for more details.

 ### Nesting

-Geometry columns must be at the root of the schema.
-A geometry cannot be a group field or nested in a group.
+Geometry columns MUST be at the root of the schema.
+A geometry MUST NOT be a group field or nested in a group.
 In practice, this means that when writing to GeoParquet from another format, geometries cannot be contained in complex or nested types such as structs, lists, arrays, or map types.

 ### Repetition

-The repetition for all geometry columns must be "required" (exactly one) or "optional" (zero or one).
-A geometry column must not be repeated.
-A GeoParquet file may have multiple geometry columns with different names, but those geometry columns cannot be repeated.
+The repetition for all geometry columns MUST be "required" (exactly one) or "optional" (zero or one).
+A geometry column MUST NOT be repeated.
+A GeoParquet file MAY have multiple geometry columns with different names, but those geometry columns cannot be repeated.

 ## Metadata